 Lacks of essential amino acids are essential elements for building muscle mass and bone health.

-Studies have shown that creatine helps store energy in cells.
-And that vegetarians suffer from lack of this element do not protect the body from ageing.
+Studies have shown that creatine helps store energy in cells and that vegetarians suffer from lack of this element does not protect the body from aging.

-Ducoshexanoxic acid deficiency is the most active form of omega-3 fatty acids which we find it mainly in fatty acids.
+Ducoshexanoxic acid deficiency is the most active form of omega-3 fatty acids which are found mainly in fatty acids.

 No studies confirm healthy vegan diet: